 Higher education grants comprise the most significant portion of education philanthropy in the United States.
 Support goes to a wide range of needs on campus.
 And while alumni donors play the biggest role in supporting colleges and universities, many institutional grantmakers also give in this space.

-This guide looks at which national foundations give to higher education overall; however, IP has also three more specialized higher ed guides that grantseekers may consult:
+This guide focuses on which national foundations give to higher education overall; however, IP has also three more specialized higher education guides that grantseekers may consult:

 In addition, Inside Philanthropy tracks and analyzes major individual gifts to colleges and universities in our higher ed news vertical, which features articles about recent donations.
 And we provide background on individual giving to schools in our Campus Cash guide.
 We look at who is giving, who's getting, what the gifts for, and how donors are cultivated.
 Check it out here.

 All the profiles of funders in this guide are updated regularly.
-Please note: You must be a paid subscriber to access the profiles, which can be addressed here.
+Only paid subscribers can access this resource (Subscribe here).